 Why should I add comic strip templates to my workshop supplies?

 Comic strip writing templates are great for a twist on your traditional writing in the classroom.
 They are also a good way to motivate writers.

 Have reluctant writers in your class?
 Have you tried giving them the option of writing comic strips?
 It might be what some of them need to find some writing motivation.
 We have created a collection of comic strip writing templates to get you started.

-This newly updated collection or comic book templates contains unique shapes and speech bubbles.
+This newly updated collection of comic book templates contains unique shapes, callouts and speech bubbles.
 You will find 21 comic book pages for your students to use in their writing.

 Provide your students with an assortment of pages so that they can choose the pages that spark unique writing ideas.

 Be sure to also add colored pencils and fine tipped markers to you comic book panels so students can easily add wording and pictures to their writing.

-Looking for other ways to use these pages?
+Looking for other ways to use these free printable comic book pages?

 - Maybe try allowing students to take notes on the frames.
 Turning a social studies lesson into a comic strip will be high interest in comparison to simply recording facts.